prosyslab-classroom/cs348-information-security/README.md

   - [Sujin Jang](https://sujin0529.github.io) (장수진)
 - Time: Mon/Wed 09:00 - 10:30
 - Location: N1 117
-- Office hour:
+- Office hours:
   - Instructor: Mon 10:30 - 11:30
   - TAs: Wed 13:30 - 14:20

 ## Course Description
 This course covers the overall contents of information security.
-Students will be exposed to fundamental concepts in information security including cryptography, system security, software security, web security and network security.
-This course introduces how security attacks occur in the modern computing environments.
+Students will be exposed to fundamental concepts in information security including cryptography, system security, software security, web security, and network security.
+This course introduces how security attacks occur in modern computing environments.
 Students will also have opportunities to understand techniques to discover and disable such security attacks.

 ## Grading